dmuth/cheetah-bot/README.md

 - Spam the bot with messages until you exhaust the quota (it won't take long with these settings) and make sure it goes to sleep than wakes back up.
 - Finally, send a DM to the bot and make sure it replies.

+## Mitmproxy Support

+If you'd like to send traffic through `mitmproxy` for testing, here's how to make that happen:

+- Make sure `mitmproxy` is installed
+- Edit `.env` and set the `HTTP_PROXY` and `HTTPS_PROXY` values to `http://YOUR_IP:8080/`
+   - Note that `YOUR_IP` is NEITHER localhost NOR 127.0.0.1.
+It must be the local network IP of your machine, since localhost would be just the Docker container.
+- Copy the CA for mitmproxy to this directory: `cp ~/.mitmproxy/mitmproxy-ca-cert.pem .`
+   - If this fails, try running `mitmproxy` once
+- Start the Docker container in devel mode: `./bin/devel.sh`
+- Run the script `./bin/import-mitmproxy-cert.py` inside the shell to ingest the CA for mitmproxy.
+   - If this is not done, you'll see a `certificate verify failed` error and the bot will not run.
+- Make sure `mitmproxy`, `mitmdump`, or `mitmweb` is running on the host machine.
+   - If it's not running, you'll see a `Connection refused` error and the bot will not run.

 ## Future Features to add

 - [ ] Private messages to bot should return a URL for the GitHub
 - [ ] Ability for group admins to configure limits on bot
 - [ ] Ability for bot to join any group

+## Credits

+- Jan De Dobbeleer for <a href="./bin/import-mitmproxy-cert.py">his excellent post</a> on how to talk to mitmproxy from a Python app in a Docker container.

 ## Copyrights